davidpet/product_price_service/README.md

     - could cut it down to 2nd decimal places for cents, but leaving full range for now
         - because unit prices can sometimes be divided strangely in bulk discounts, which user may want to know
           - some retailers may only sell in bulk, so only the divided price would be available
+    - for multiple retailers having the same price, the older one is favored
+        - more effiicient for our DB operations
+        - also makes sense to favor a stable lower price than one that just changed
 1. Traffic Patterns
     - `findPrice()` is called much more frequently than `receive()`
     - `receive()` on the order of once per day per sku per retailer